PP-Module for LiFi Access Systems

 The assignment is to be used by the ST author to specify additional attributes on which denial of session establishment can be based.

-The evaluator will examine the TSS to determine that all of the attributes on which a client session can be denied are specifically defined.
+The evaluator shall examine the TSS to determine that all of the attributes on which a client session can be denied are specifically defined.

 Guidance

-The evaluator will examine the operational guidance to determine that it contains guidance for configuring each of the attributes identified in the TSS.
+The evaluator shall examine the operational guidance to determine that it contains guidance for configuring each of the attributes identified in the TSS.

 Tests

-For each supported attribute, the evaluator will perform the following test:
+For each supported attribute, the evaluator shall perform the following test:

-• Test FTA_TSE.1:1: The evaluator successfully establishes a client session with a wireless client.
-The evaluator then follows the operational guidance to configure the system so that the client’s access is denied based on a specific value of the attribute.
-The evaluator will then attempt to establish a session in contravention to the attribute setting (for instance, the client is denied network access based upon the TOE interface that it is connecting to, or that the client is denied access based upon the time-of-day or day-of-week it is attempting connection on).
-The evaluator will observe that the access attempt fails.
+• Test FTA_TSE.1:1: The evaluator shall successfully establish a client session with a wireless client.
+The evaluator shall then follow the operational guidance to configure the system so that the client’s access is denied based on a specific value of the attribute.
+The evaluator shall then attempt to establish a session in contravention to the attribute setting (for instance, the client is denied network access based upon the TOE interface that it is connecting to, or that the client is denied access based upon the time-of-day or day-of-week it is attempting connection on).
+The evaluator shall observe that the access attempt fails.

 5.2.8 Trusted Path/Channels (FTP)